 “The road to health is paved with good intestines!” – Sherry A. Rogers

 With new research being conducted every day, scientists are now talking more about the importance of gut health.
 Your gut is certainly one of the crucial biological systems in your body.
-But before we can understand how the gut and mental health is connected, we need to know certain terminologies and why the gut is so important, without getting overburdened with too much information.
+But before we can understand how the gut and mental health are connected, we need to know certain terminologies and why the gut is so important, without getting overburdened with too much information.

-Now that you have some idea about your gut, let us take a look why your gut is so important for your health according to science:
+Now that you have some idea about your gut, let us take a look at why your gut is so important for your health according to science: